ultral/ultral.github.io/life/how-to-make-speech-en.md

     - /hms
     - /life/how-to-make-speech.html
 ---
-# How to make a technical speech and don't go nuts
+# How to Make a Technical Speech and Not Go Nuts

-I have made [100 technical speeches](https://www.goncharov.xyz/) in English, Russian, Spanish at international coferences, meetups, podcats etc..
-I have created [Infrastructure as Code](https://gitlab.com/t-systems-devops-school/5-IAC) course from scratch, pushed up [DevOps school](https://habr.com/en/companies/deutschetelekomitsolutions/articles/521648/), metored couple of tutors.
-Believe me or not, however, I have spotted the pattern:
+I have made [100 technical speeches](https://www.goncharov.xyz/) in English, Russian, and Spanish at international conferences, meetups, podcasts, etc. I have created the [Infrastructure as Code](https://gitlab.com/t-systems-devops-school/5-IAC) course from scratch, pushed up [DevOps school](https://habr.com/en/companies/deutschetelekomitsolutions/articles/521648/), and mentored a couple of tutors.
+Believe it or not, I have spotted a pattern:

 ![roadmap](assets/hms_roadmap.jpg?raw=true)